 When you setup conversion tracking, choosing between Google Analytics or Google Ads is going to depend on your specific goals.
 Each method has major differences, and you want…

-What is it and how it factors into your paid search campaign's performance A landing page is served up as the result of a click on an ad…
+Your landing page factors into your paid search campaign's performance A landing page is served up as the result of a click on an ad campaign, helping visitors…

 Some savvy business owners recognize the benefits of Pay per Click for Small Businesses but sadly most do not.
 Although the reasons can vary, I personally run across…

 Pay per click seems easy on the surface but can quickly get overwhelming.
 There are a ton of things (like click through rates, advanced bids, extensions, etc.) that have to be considered.
 But, there is only one thing you should focus on if you really want to succeed.

 When it comes to pay-per-click advertising, should you bid on keywords relating to a competitor's brands and products?
 There isn't an easy answer to this popular question.
 In fact, there are two distinct schools of thought on this matter.